Grate-Oracle-Lewot/GrateCrystal/README.md

   - Ice types get a 50% Defense boost in Hail
   - Ghost types are immune to Mean Look and Spider Web (they can still be trapped by Fire Spin, etc.)
   - Fighting types don't lose Attack while Burned
-  - We can count Shuckle's ability to make Berry Juice
+  - We can count Shuckle's ability to make Berry Juice (this now works even before you reach Goldenrod City)
   - Miltank can produce Moomoo Milk in the same manner as Shuckle fermenting Berries (in this case it needs an empty held item slot)
   - Spinarak and Ariados don't make contact when using Bind or Wrap (yes, I bothered to code this)
   - Ditto won't activate held X items until after Transforming (Transform copies stat levels and thus would overwrite X item boosts)